Tramways of Hong Kong and Shanghai

 Tramways on the French Bund

 The fast growing city considered having tramway as early as 1898, but it is only in 1908 that the network actually opened.
 Three networks were created, ‘Shanghai Tramways’ run by the Shanghai Electric Construction Co Ltd in the International Settlements, ‘La Compagnie Francaise de Tramways et d’eclairage electrique de Changhai‘ in the French Concession and the ‘Chinese Tramways company’ in the Chinese city.
-Originally, the line were connecting, but not tracks were not crossing from one part to the other, so passengers crossing a border had to disembark and get into the car from the next company.
+Originally, the lines were connecting, but not the tracks, so passengers crossing a border had to disembark and get into the car from the next company.
 This was changed later, see below).
 Just like today’s metro, Shanghai tramways were essential for the life of the city.

 Map of the International Settlement tram network